Fitting ODE models of tear film breakup: Introduction

 \section{Introduction}

-In this paper, we generate quantitative estimates of important parameters for the tear film on the surface of the eye in normal subjects.
+In this paper, we generate quantitative estimates of important parameters for the tear film on the surface of the eye in healthy subjects.
 We do this with what we believe, at the time of writing, to be unprecedented precision and quantity.
-The scale of the data creates a baseline for a small population of normal subjects.
-The importance of this baseline is that it may be used to contrast what is found for a population with dry eye disease (DED), thus leading to better understanding of the mechanisms at work in this disease that affects millions of people \cite{schaumbergPrevalanceWomen2003,schaumbergPrevalenceMen2009,stapletonBookepi2015,stapletonDEWSIIepi2017}.
+The dataset creates a preliminary baseline for a small population of subjects without dry eye disease (DED).
+The importance of this baseline is that it may be used to contrast what is found for a population with DED, thus leading to better understanding of the mechanisms at work in this disease that affects millions of people \cite{schaumbergPrevalanceWomen2003,schaumbergPrevalenceMen2009,stapletonBookepi2015,stapletonDEWSIIepi2017}.
+Though this work does not give a complete baseline for non-DED eyes, or a contrast with data for DED eyes, we develop the method in detail and explain how it can reveal the mechanisms behind individual instances of thinning and tear breakup (TBU) in the tear film (TF).

 The introduction is structured as follows.
 Firstly, we give some background on the tear film, ocular surface and DED.
 Secondly, we briefly discuss some related methods for imaging the tear film.
 Thirdly, we discuss methods to extract data about tear film dynamics.
 Finally, we discuss mathematical models for tear film dynamics, and best fits of those models to data extracted from the tear film.
-In what follows, we abbreviate tear film as TF.